samh/ansible-role-podman-compose-generator/README.md

 If true, add a systemd user service to run this `podman-compose` file.

+    podman_compose_generator_service_start: true

+If true, start the systemd service.

+    podman_compose_generator_service_enabled: true

+If true or false, set the service to be enabled or disabled.
+If null, leave it unchanged.

     podman_compose_generator_service_name: podman-compose

 The name of the systemd unit (`.service` will be added to it).